lifegear/get-Korean-stocks-by-R/README.md

-# getKOSDAQByR
+# Read me
-R samples getting chart data of KOSDAQ using google finance url
+R samples function for getting chart data of KOSDAQ using google finance url